szczyglis-dev/py-gpt/docs/source/tools.rst

 Python/OS
 ---------

 This tool allows you to run Python code directly from within the app.
 It is integrated with the ``Python interpreter`` plugin.
-The plugin's ``Use IPython`` option selects IPython (default) or standard Python, while ``Sandbox`` selects host execution (``Disabled``) or the Docker backend.
+The plugin's ``Use IPython`` option selects IPython (default) or standard Python, while ``Sandbox`` selects host execution (``Disabled``), the built-in uv-managed CPython sandbox, or Docker. ``Disabled`` is unsafe for untrusted code, the built-in sandbox provides moderate OS-level isolation where supported, and Docker provides the strongest isolation.
 In Docker mode the active conversation data workdir is available as ``/mnt/data``.
 Application-managed interpreter/IPython input, output, and connection files are kept under ``%workdir%/tmp``.

 .. important::
-   Local Python/IPython execution requires a working Python environment on the host system.
-If host execution fails because of Python, package, kernel, or environment issues, set ``Sandbox`` to ``Docker`` in the ``Python interpreter`` plugin settings.
-Docker provides an isolated and reproducible runtime.
+   Host Python/IPython execution requires a working Python environment on the host system. ``Built-in sandbox`` creates its own uv-managed CPython environment on first use and does not require Docker. ``Docker`` requires Docker and provides the strongest isolation of the available options.

    Docker installation: https://docs.docker.com/engine/install/